GGebook smalllogo

 If you stand in front of a large fire, you can feel the heat radiation on your skin coming from the fire.
 All heat radiation is in fact infrared radiation.
 This heating effect is used in appliances like electric grills, toasters and electric fires.

 Some camera lenses can detect infrared, and this can be used to great effect in security cameras.
 An area can be lit with a strong infrared light source, but still still look dark to us as our eyes cannot see these long wavelength waves.
 As our bodies are at 370C, we radiate a small amount of infrared heat all the time.
 This can be detected with very sensitive cameras -another 'night vision' thermal imaging technology that uses infrared light.
-The heat from our bodies can be detected by infrared intruder alarm systems, looking for unwanted visitors in secure places like banks and jewellry shops.
+The heat from our bodies can be detected by infrared intruder alarm systems, looking for unwanted visitors in secure places like banks and jewellery shops.

 Infrared light can be used in optical fibre systems as well as light.
 See section 3.2b for more about optical fibres.